furkancankay/PythonRoadmapWebScrapper/README.md

 ## Our Goal:
 Using this code, we click on each step on this site and download all the steps in each step in order.

 ![image](https://github.com/furkancankay/PythonRoadmapWebScrapper/assets/139324087/fba8ff94-3b37-42a6-8888-7493bd27d82a)

 ## ⚠️ Warning

 Cloning this repo makes you better developer.
 Be careful!
-Especially when naming the files you download as pdf :)
+Especially when naming the files you download as pdf :)   (If you wonder read below.)

+Because the names of the pdfs we download are obtained from the subject headings.
+If there are symbols such as reverse side lines in the subject title, our string expression misunderstands this and we get an error.
+We overcame this problem by checking this.